 MULTIPLE PERFORMANCE OPPORTUNITIES.
 Each group has a main stage performance with our clinician as well as a follow-up clinic in the choir room with a secondary clinician.
 There are breakout sessions that your students will attend as well as the “Parade of Choirs” at the end of the day where everyone sings once more for all the groups.
 Any level of age or ability is accepted at the festival.
 If you would prefer, there is a category for those only wishing to observe and participate in the breakout sessions.

 The festival is open to all schools, however NCDA members will receive a discounted registration.
-Please click on the Jazz Festival Registration Form, which you can fill out and mail to Kim Lomax at the address listed on the form.
+Please click HERE for the registration form, which you can fill out and mail to Celeste Ditter at the address listed on the form.

 1. The festival is about learning from and supporting each other.
 Let us celebrate our differences of class size, age, and levels of jazz development.
 We all can learn something from each other.